gregruthenbeck/cavapa_docs/README.md

 CAVAPA has been compared with other methods of estimating/measuring physical-activity-levels for an indoor and an outdoor video.
 The data analyses were conducted using a Python [Jupyter Notebook](https://jupyter.org/).
 The data-analyses compare manually-observed scoring, accelerometers, hear-rate monitors, with CAVAPA output.

-- CAVAPA Validation Data Analysis [source code on GitHub](https://github.com/gregruthenbeck/cavapa-data)
+- CAVAPA Validation Data Analysis [CSV data & code on GitHub](https://github.com/gregruthenbeck/cavapa-data)
 - CAVAPA Validation Data Analysis live Jupyter Notebook [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/gregruthenbeck/cavapa-data/HEAD?filepath=cavapa_data_jupyter_notebook.ipynb) on [binder.org](https://binder.org))

 In summary, the indoor test resulted in a ~0.75 correlation with manually-observed scores of physical activity, and the outdoor test a ~0.65 correlation.
 A subjective "eye-balling" of the time-series shows that physical-activity is measured by CAVAPA and is arguably better than manual observation (much easier and could actually be more accurate than other measures).